The Japanese culture can be tricky to understand.

 For some cultures, such as for Americans, Canadians, Germans, Australians and British, the Japanese culture can seem a little alien.

-Off to Japan for business or working with Japanese colleagues?
+Visiting Japan for business or working with Japanese colleagues?

-Then put your best foot forward and make a great impression by understanding Japanese business culture.
+Then put your best foot forward and make a great impression by understanding Japanese business culture!

 Whether for business or pleasure, if you’re travelling to Japan, it’s important you know how to address people.

-Etiquette is an important part of Japanese culture and getting things wrong could result in you being perceived as rude or ignorant – not a good footing in which to start your trip to Japan.
+Etiquette is an important part of Japanese culture and getting things wrong could result in you being perceived as rude or ignorant – not a good footing on which to start your trip to Japan.

-Unless you’re well acquainted with Japanese culture, then it’s unlikely you have come across the word freeter before.
+Unless you’re well-acquainted with Japanese culture, then it’s unlikely you have come across the word freeter before.

 However, if you want to understand Japanese culture, this word can give you some great insights into the Japanese people's values and attitudes.

-With Taiwan the first country in Asia to legalise same sex marriage, you’d be forgiven for thinking that the acceptance of homosexuality was new to Asian culture.
+With Taiwan the first country in Asia to legalise same-sex marriage, you’d be forgiven for thinking that the acceptance of homosexuality was new to Asian culture.

 However, homosexuality was generally an accepted part of the culture in many Asian countries until the West introduced its puritanical Christian religious ideology and played an influential role in bringing an end to the long-standing traditions in this part of the world.